kmnrm/online_library_parser/README.md

 # Book collection parser
-This program parses a collection of science fiction books of a certain genre from [Tululu online library](http://tululu.org/).
+This program parses a collection of books of a certain genre from [Tululu online library](http://tululu.org/).
 The default genre set is [Science Fiction](http://tululu.org/l55/) with code `\l55\`.